basiralab/NEURAL/README.md

 * **Semantics-Guided Image Pruning**: Instead of conventional compression that is agnostic to content, NEURAL uses a vision-language model to intelligently prune chest X-rays.
 It leverages the cross-attention scores between an image and its corresponding radiological report to identify and preserve only the most diagnostically critical regions, achieving a data size reduction of **93-97%**.

-* **Unified Graph Representation**: The framework transforms multimodal data—images and text—into a single, unified graph structure.
+* **Unified Graph Representation**: The framework transforms multimodal data (images and text) into a single, unified graph structure.
 The pruned image regions form a visual graph, which is then fused with a knowledge graph derived from the clinical report.
 This creates a lightweight, extensible data asset that simplifies downstream modeling.

 * **Task-Agnostic and Persistent Compression**: The pruning is performed once, guided by the comprehensive information in a radiological report, rather than a specific downstream task.
 This creates a persistent, compressed data asset that can be stored and reused for various clinical applications, such as disease classification or report generation.